-- Name: First name, middle initial, and last name for you, and, if you are filing a joint return, your spouse.
+- Name: First name, middle initial, and last name for you, and, if you are filing a joint claim, your spouse.

 If you move, notify the U.S. Postal Service of the new address.

-Social security number(s): Enter your social security number (SSN) in the spaces beside your name.
-If you are married filing a joint return, also enter your spouse’s social security number.
+- Date(s) of birth and social security number(s): Enter your date of birth and social security number (SSN) in the spaces beside your name.
+If you are married filing a joint claim, also enter your spouse’s date of birth and social security number.